Integrity and

 Competition is

-a normal urge or impulse that’s commonly employed to assist -or resist various
+a normal urge or impulse that’s commonly employed to assist or resist a wide

 modeled on military training, education and entertainment and stimulates public